 To Be Timed, or Not to Be Timed

 The Century and the Gran Fondo follow the same course.
-Century riders are not timed while Gran Fondo riders are chip-timed.
-If you wish to ride 100 miles timed, please register for the Gran Fondo.
+Century riders are not timed while Gran Fondo riders are timed and their results recorded.
+If you wish to ride 100 miles and receive a finishing time and be in the results, please register for the Gran Fondo.

 Gear and Equipment

-There are 4 Food Stops with snacks, fresh fruit, energy drinks, water and more:
+There are 6 Food Stops with snacks, fresh fruit, energy drinks, water and more.

 Rider photos will be taken on HWY 285 just before Lamy Hill.

 February - $60